songron/algorithm/README.md

 Data Structure and Algorithms

-Some useful data structure & algorithm.
+Some useful data structure & algorithms.

-e.g. , greatest common divisor, bitmap, kpmsearch, and so on.
+e.g. , greatest common divisor, bitmap, KMP-search, and so on.